glacials/splits-io/docs/api.md

 }
 ```

-## Uploading Runs on Behalf of a User
+## User Authentication and Authorization
 If you want to upload runs for a user (e.g. from within a timer), you have two options.

 ### Simple option